SahilRajpal-hub/Examiner/README.md

 # Examiner

-This website is intented for the use of creating realtime experience of various competitive exams like JEE etc. It will also help the student analysing their perfomance and create a positive and healty competition with the toppers.
+This website is intented for the use of creating reallife experience of various competitive exams like JEE etc. It will also help the student analysing their perfomance and create a positive and healty competition with the toppers.